doorkn-b/NRLD-Documentation/README.md

 Pages 41-270 of the registry contains the state-wise distribution with details of each dam.

 ## PDF extraction and conversion using SmallPDF.
-The required pages (Pages 41-270) containing our desired information was isolated Find the document [here](https://github.com/doorkn-b/Shapefile-for-NRD-Documentation/blob/main/Files/NRLD%20Isolated%20PDF.pdf)
+The required pages (Pages 41-270) containing our desired information was isolated.

+Find the document [here](https://github.com/doorkn-b/Shapefile-for-NRD-Documentation/blob/main/Files/NRLD%20Isolated%20PDF.pdf)

 This document with the state-wise list was split state-wise into individual PDFs using the 'Split PDF -> Split 1 PDF into many' tool in SmallPDF.